AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 An AI model can mention a brand in a few different ways.

-The AI mentions the brand but doesn’t encourage the user to choose it.
+AI mentions the brand, but doesn’t encourage the user to choose it.

 Example: